Hybrid-Attention Guided Network with Multiple Resolution Features for Person Re-Identification: Related Work

 \subsection{Attention Mechanism for Person Re-ID}

-Attention mechanism has been widely used in a variety of deep learning domains, such as image processing, natural language processing, speech recognition and so on.
+Attention mechanism has been widely used in a variety of deep learning domains, such as image processing, natural language processing, speech recognition, and so on.
 The human visual system tends to pay attention to some information of assist judgment in the image and ignore the irrelevant information.
-Therefore, in computer vision community some parts of the input may be more useful to the target task than others.
+Therefore, in computer vision community, some parts of the input may be more useful to the target task than others.
 The attention mechanism allows the model to adaptively focus on certain parts of the input related to the target.

 Attention mechanism has also been adopted to address the re-ID task~\cite{17,61,60,63,49,39,54}.
-Many models hope to find out more discriminative features (color or texture) in the image through attention machanism, and ignore the other features (background) which are irrelevant to task.
+Many models hope to find out more discriminative features (color or texture) in the image through attention mechanism and ignore other features (background) which are irrelevant to the task.
 Sun et al.~\cite{27} simply used the attention mechanism to locate the visible areas in a given image through a positioning method and learned their local features based on these visible areas.
+Chen et al.~\cite{49} proposed the high-order attention module and \textcolor{black}{utilized} the complex high-order statistical information in the attention mechanism to capture the subtle differences between pedestrians.
+Huang et al.~\cite{54} introduced 3D attention into the model to enhance the ability of feature discrimination.